Top of the page

-Here are some examples of typical rehabilitation exercises for your condition.
+Here are some examples of exercises for you to try.
+The exercises may be suggested for a condition or for rehabilitation.
 Start each exercise slowly.
-Ease off the exercise if you start to have pain.
+Ease off the exercises if you start to have pain.

-Your doctor or physiotherapist will tell you when you can start these exercises and which ones will work best for you.
+You will be told when to start these exercises and which ones will work best for you.

 This exercise stretches the muscles at the back of the lower leg (the calf) and the Achilles tendon.
 Do this exercise 3 or 4 times a day, 5 days a week.